lrcarrera/Reversi/README.md

 /*Implementation of Reversi game*/
+Game Modes:
+ - Multiplayer
+ - Individual:
+    -Easy (In each move, the hint disks shows a number of disks that will be moved in the actual movement or a future one) -Medium
+    -Hard

-Developed By Radu Spaimoc and Luis Rosales
+Developed By Radu Spaimoc & Luis Rosales